mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 - As a MOB, practice listening, discussing goals, giving instructions to the DRIVER
 #### Constraints
 - There is no dedicated navigator.
-- The MOB SHOULD tell DRIVER what to do based on consense or consent.
+- The MOB SHOULD tell DRIVER what to do based on consensus or consent.
 - The MOB can make suggestions, express support or disagreement or ask questions any time.
 - The DRIVER MAY NOT offer ideas or participate in the discussions.
-- The DRIVER MAY NOT do anything before being told by the MOB.
+- The DRIVER MAY NOT type anything before being told by the MOB.

 ### (Optional) Round 5: Free style mobbing
 - Each group decides which collaboration style to use.